skandel2/Long-Range-Primers-SARS-CoV-2/README.md

 # Long-range-primers-SARS-CoV-2

-This repositary contains primer-schemes as well as bioinformatics pipeline to process nanopore sequencing data used in the paper
+This repository contains primer-schemes as well as bioinformatics pipeline to process nanopore sequencing data used in the paper
 ### Genomic surveillance of SARS-CoV-2 using long-range PCR primers https://doi.org/10.3389/fmicb.2024.1272972